 Integrative, in-depth focus on the genetics, cell biology, and molecular basis of cancer.
 Combination of classroom lectures and problem-based discussions in small groups.
 Addresses ethical implications of cancer research and treatment.
 A-F only.
 MCB or BIOL majors only.
 Senior standing or higher.
 Pre: 407 (or concurrent) and 408 (or concurrent) or consent.
 (Spring only) (Cross-listed as MCB 472)

 Focuses on the use of computational tools and approaches to analyze the enormous amount of biological data (DNA, RNA, protein) available today.
 A-F only.
-Pre: 171 (or equivalent), or consent.
+Pre: (171 (or equivalent)) with a minimum grade of C, or consent.
 (Once a year) (Cross-listed as MBBE 483)

 Study of the fundamental role that geography plays in evolution